pholat/GitTutorial/README.md

 rebased to whatever else.
 He will have conflict on history, and when he decides that maybe he broke
 his branch so he will stash changes, delete local branch and download remote anew instead clean start
 he will have a huge mess.

+#### 15) git submodule
+> In construction
+Git submodules are great and efficient to manage code dependency handling - it's a way you want to use when
+you compile with separate module. i.e. if you have library developed by team A and app by team B and
+library is build with app - then you are in need for submodules.

+Submodules are just bind git repositories.
+To add one:
+`git submodile init <submodule>`

+### TODO
+Add:
+* git configuration files
+* git submodules explanation
+* more tasks
+* rebase conflicts explanation